ajs-p/patient_representation/README.md

 * https://www.nlm.nih.gov/research/umls/implementation_resources/metamap.html
 * https://www.johnsnowlabs.com/spark-nlp-health/

-To run the project, execute these files in order:
+To run the project, see these steps:
+## NLP
+Prepare MIMICIII data for NLP:
 * code/notebooks/prepare_for_nlp

+Prepare i2b2 data for NLP:
+* code/notebooks/prepare_xml_for_modeling

+If using MetaMap and AWS Lambda, see:
+* code/lambda/get_metamap_response
+* code/lambda/send_nlp_files

+If using Spark NLP, see:
 * code/colab/spark_nlp

+Recommended to adapt the above for use in a distributed Spark environment.

+If using cTAKES, that will do the work once you provide the input data.

+## Train patient representations
+Prepare for training:
 * code/notebooks/prepare_for_nn

+Run MLP to train on MIMICIII data:
 * code/colab/mlp

+## Use dense patient vectors for classification
+Train i2b2 data and extract patient activations from the hidden layer:
-* code/notebooks/prepare_for_svm
+* code/colab/mlp

+Train classifiers:
-* code/colab/svm
+* code/notebooks/svm

-Also of interest:
+## Also of interest
 * code/notebooks/eda

-Directory structure:
+## Directory structure
 * code
 *    ...
 * data
 * --clinical_vocab - UMLS metathesaurus
 * --consumed - output of code
-* --ctakes_in - for use with cTAKES
-* --ctakes_in_complete - for use with cTAKES
-* --ctakes_out - for use with cTAKES
-* --ctakes_out_complete - for use with cTAKES
-* --i2b2 - data for SVMs
-* --nlp_jsl - Spark NLP output
-* --nlp_raw - MetaMap output
+* ...
 * profiling - data profiling output